googlefonts/googlefonts.github.io/gf-guide/variable.md

 ### Family does not exist on Google Fonts

--   RFonts should be unhinted (default setting of [gftools builder](https://googlefonts.github.io/gf-guide/build.html#gftools-builder)).
+-   Fonts should be unhinted (default setting of [gftools builder](https://googlefonts.github.io/gf-guide/build.html#gftools-builder)).
 -   Run fonts through `gftools fix-nonhinting` if you don’t use `gftools builder`.

 ### Family already exists on Google Fonts and has manual TT hinting